 RLT: see Regional Long Tail

-Robots.txt: a file in the root directory of a website use to restrict and control the behavior of search engine spiders.
+Robots.txt: a file in the root directory of a website use to restrict and control the behaviour of search engine spiders.

-ROI: (Return On Investment) One use of analytics software is to analyze and quantify return on investment, and thus cost / benefit of different schemes.
+ROI: (Return On Investment) One use of analytics software is to analyse and quantify return on investment, and thus cost / benefit of different schemes.

 Scrape: stealing content and re-posting it on another site, often facilitated by automated bots.

 Search engine: (SE) a program, which searches a document or group of documents for relevant matches of a users keyword phrase and returns a list of the most relevant matches.
 Internet search engines such as Google and Yahoo search the entire internet for relevant matches.

 Search engine spam: Pages created to cause search engines to deliver inappropriate or less relevant results.
 Search Engine Optimizers are sometimes unfairly perceived as search engine Spammers.
 Of course in some cases they actually are.